EMD "GP30" Locomotives

 • 2,250 horsepower (250 more horsepower than the GP20, which is said to have been achieved through the use of a different turbocharger, since the bore, stroke, compression ratios and RPMs of the two engines were identical).

-• Was equipped with dynamic brakes (a system for temporarily employing traction motors as generators and using the resulting electromotive force to slow the train).
+• Was equipped with dynamic brakes (while not new, the system temporarily employed traction motors as generators and used the resulting electromotive force to slow the train).

 Baltimore & Ohio GP30 #6966 in Grafton, West Virginia; March, 1975.
 American-Rails.com collection.